-The applicant maintains that the site is not viable for an employment use, notably due to the ground conditions, and the additional costs this incurs.
+Added to the unsuccessful marketing campaigns, the applicant maintains that the site is not viable for an employment use, notably due to the ground conditions, and the additional costs this incurs.
 A viability appraisal has been provided for small and mid-box industrial and warehouse uses, which results in a loss of just under £5.1 million rendering development for employment use unviable.
-The appraisal is however very high level and appears to adopt a broad brush approach to the assessment and figures included within it.
+The appraisal was previously dismissed by officers as being high level and appeared to adopt a broad brush approach to the assessment and figures included within it.
+However a further review of the evidence submitted has now been made, alongside evidence available to the Council through the Cheshire East Local Plan work which has questioned that previous approach.
+The applicants also point to recent experiences from the construction of the Next store which his highlighted those difficult ground conditions for construction which adds to costs.